ijlal321/Cyber-Security-Projects/Microsoft Sentinel SIEM - Part 2 -  Threat Hunting, Detection & Remediation/Readme.md

-Here's the documentation section for creating a detection rule for cybersecurity threats in Microsoft Sentinel based on your provided steps:

-## 3. Demo: Create Detection Rule for Cybersecurity Threat
+## 3. Create Detection Rule for Cybersecurity Threat

 In this demonstration, we will create a detection rule in Microsoft Sentinel to monitor threats originating from the Tor network.
 This rule will leverage the watchlist we previously created to enhance threat detection capabilities.